 In August 2019 dialing Mexican telephone numbers became simpler.
 This article describes those changes and also answers additional questions about how to dial telephone numbers to and from Mexico including cell phones, landlines and toll-free service numbers.

 Service prefixes are no longer required

-The fundamental change to the telephone dialing rules that took effect on August 3rd 2019 is the removal of service code prefixes associated with calling domestic long distance numbers (01) and calling Mexican cell phones from Mexican land lines (044, 045).
-Also, the confusing need to add the number ‘1’ when calling a Mexican cell phone from overseas is also being eliminated.
+The fundamental change to the telephone dialing rules that took effect in August 2019 is the removal of service code prefixes associated with calling domestic long distance numbers (01) and calling Mexican cell phones from Mexican land lines (044, 045).
+Also, the confusing need to add the number ‘1’ when calling a Mexican cell phone from overseas was also eliminated.
 The changes can be summed-up thus:

 These changes greatly simplify the way that Mexican land lines and cell phones are dialed and bring Mexico’s telephone dialing rules into line with protocols used in the US and Canada.